-Amazon has entirely redefined the logistics landscape, yet it’s not the only major third party logistics (3PL) provider making waves within the industry.
+Amazon has entirely redefined the logistics landscape, yet it’s not the only major third party logistics (3PL) provider making waves.
 Companies like UPS and FedEx have played a significant role in the transformation of logistics.
 These companies are capable of transporting goods from their point of origin, warehousing products and packaging them.
 Working with 3PL providers offers numerous advantages for both small and large businesses including the ability to obtain better rates, easily expand into new markets and improve customer service.

 As warehouse automation continues to infiltrate the logistics industry, autonomous vehicles are becoming a supply chain essential.
 For companies like Amazon, self-driving vehicles are not only profitable within the warehouse, as they harbor the potential to make on-road delivery faster and more efficient.
-Many San Francisco-based companies like Starship Technologies and Turo are developing revolutionary new ways to autonomously transport goods, thus unleashing new possibilities within the logistics realm.
+Companies like Starship Technologies are developing revolutionary new ways to autonomously transport goods, thus unleashing new possibilities within the logistics realm.

 Alongside the emergence of autonomous vehicles, the commercial use of drones has opened up new avenues for supply chain management.
 Within a warehouse setting, drones can be used for aerial inspection and can even carry out maintenance requests, all of which can save manufacturers vast amounts of time.

 Given drones’ ability to quickly transport small items, many tech companies are trying their hand at developing aerial transportation modes.
-For instance, logistics startup Volans-i is creating unmanned aerial systems designed to quickly deliver materials and reduce unnecessary warehouse inventory.
-In doing so, the company aims to help managers have more control over their supply chain while saving substantial amounts of money.
+For instance, logistics startup Zipline has created unmanned drones designed to quickly deliver goods, reduce emissions and integrate with existing operations.